BluSunrize/DiscordStreamCompanion/README.md

  * !dsc.shutdown : Stops the bot

 ## Bugs, Errors, Feature Suggestions
-Bugs go on the issue tracker on this here Github page.
+Bugs go on the issue tracker on this here Github page.<br />
 Feature Suggestions also go there, feel free to put [Suggestion] or something in the title to make it more obvious.
 I won't guarantee that I can or will add any of them.
 But I love brainstorming, so hit me up ^^

 ## License of the Code
 It's Apache, you can do a lot with it, provided you give credit and stuff.
 I won't help you if you break it though, that's on you.

 ## Credit where it's due
-This selfbot uses [JDA](https://github.com/DV8FromTheWorld/JDA), a Java wrapper for Discord's websockets.
+This selfbot uses [JDA](https://github.com/DV8FromTheWorld/JDA), a Java wrapper for Discord's websockets.<br />
-The SystemTray icon is a modified on the base of the default Discord icon, as found on their [branding page](https://discordapp.com/branding).
+The SystemTray icon is a modified on the base of the default Discord icon, as found on their [branding page](https://discordapp.com/branding).<br />
 No harm or infringement is meant to any of them, please don't sue me.